-We have a range of programs that are facilitated by professionals and aimed to assist parents, including First Time Parents Groups, Sleep & Settling, and The Infant Program.
+We have a range of programs that are facilitated by professionals and aimed to assist parents, including a First Time Parent Group, Sleep & Settling program, and The Infant Program.

-Our group is offered over 5 weeks and aims to support you in your new role as a parent.
+Our group is offered over 7 weeks and aims to support you in your new role as a parent.
 Invitations to join are sent to new parents via SMS.

 This program aims to help parents better understand their child's behaviour, sleep needs and tired signs.